zooteld/ombre/CONTRIBUTING.md

 one patch per separate issue, feature, or logical change.
 Also, no other changes, such as random whitespace changes or reindentation.
-Following the code style of the particular chunk of code you're modifying is encourgaged.
+Following the code style of the particular chunk of code you're modifying is encouraged.
 Proper squashing should be done (eg, if you're making a buggy patch, then a later patch to fix the bug, both patches should be merged).